iotaledger/iota-wiki/shimmer/learn/governance/Shimmer Firefly Governance guide.md

 ![](https://i.imgur.com/b7FkzxV.png)

-- You are free to participate in all or only a subset of the questions and answers of a proposal.
+- You are free to participate in all or only a subset of the questions of a proposal.
 Not participating will automatically count as "Abstain".
-- Click on the answer/s you want to choose and then the "vote" button.
+- Click on the answer you want to choose and then use the "vote" button.
 - Confirm your decision

 ![](https://i.imgur.com/4mMk1SM.png)

-Voting on proposlas as long as they are only in the "voting phase" does not yet lead to counting votes.
+Voting on proposlas as long as they are only in the "voting open" phase does not yet lead to counting of votes.
 In this phase, you can always change your opinion without any outcome on the final amount of votes counted for you.
-Once a proposal has reached the "counting" phase, every 5 seconds, the Tokens you have allocated for governance are counted and accumulated for the answers you choose.
+Once a proposal has reached the "counting" phase, the Tokens you have allocated for governance are counted and accumulated for the answers you choose every 5 seconds.
 This means the counted votes for you increase every 5 seconds by the amount of voting power you have allocated.

 ![](https://i.imgur.com/2hgMTWO.png)